 When they are in trouble, Egyptian males still rely on their wives whereas Egyptian women take help of their relatives or female friends than their husbands.

 The crisis is more complicated in Lebanon where Syrian refugee males are subjected to intense forms of violence.
 They are attacked, jailed or beaten up by Lebanese authorities even without any reason.
 Since it is the males who are out in search of work, those Syrian males are always at the receiving end.
 This is the reason these Syrian males show more depressive symptoms than Lebanese men.
-Survey revealed that all men in Lebanon are scared of their life but it also revealed that social expectation of males being tough makes it impossible for them to seek help.
+The survey revealed that all men in Lebanon are scared of their life but it also revealed that social expectation of males being tough makes it impossible for them to seek help.
 Lebanon is one country where almost equal percentage of males and females wanted to commit suicide.

 The Expectation of Gender Roles